jenniezheng/NeuroNet/README.md

 2. Go to https://codepen.io/jbunie/project/editor/XgbjqJ
 3. Fork the project.
 4. Add files, edit lines, view changes.
-5. When done, export the codepen project into a zip.
+5. When done, export the Codepen project into a zip.
 6. Extract files from zip into local git directory, pull from git repo, merge, fix merge changes, and push.

 Another method is Cloud9.
 - Pros: Completely free linux workspace on the cloud.
 No maximum file count.
 - Cons: Compiler, debugger, and livereload must be manually set up.
 No gulp file created yet.

 Last method is own PC.
-For linux and Mac users.
+For Linux and Mac users.